OpenSCAD Tutorial: From Photo to Customizable 3D Model

 Step 3: Understanding the Generated Code

-At the top, you'll see variable definitions like:
+At the top, you'll see something like:

 // Model Parameters